-No. The Embassy is not even given this information.
-However, as delegations from DRC travel to Switzerland in order to identify alleged Congolese citizens prior to their return, the immigration status might be made known by the returnee during these identification interviews. iii.
-Are you aware if the DRC authorities have a specific interest in returnees who are FAS and FNOs?
 The DRC authorities have an interest in those who pose a political risk, or who are a high level activist.
-The Premier Collaborateur said that in his experience, he did not think that the DRC authorities had an interest in those who had simply applied for asylum, and he was unsure whether they would be interested in those who are FNOs as they had never asked him for these details. iv.
+The Premier Collaborateur said that in his experience, he did not think that the DRC authorities had an interest in those who had simply applied for asylum, and he was unsure whether they would be interested in those who are FNOs as they had never asked him for these details.

+iv.
 During the UK's 2012 Fact Finding Mission, the Swiss official stated that the Swiss were are obliged by 'international law to inform the DRC authorities if a returnee is a 'danger to the Congolese state' and that the Swiss would inform the DRC authorities if a return had committed a serious crime, the example of rape was given.
 Are you aware of this requirement, and do you notify the DRC authorities of any served convictions in the home country?
 If so, for what crimes committed?
 No. The Premier Collaborateur was not aware of any legal requirement to inform the DRC authorities if a returnee is a 'danger to the Congolese state', or if they had committed a serious crime.
-He also confirmed that this information is not given during identification interviews held in Switzerland. v.
+He also confirmed that this information is not given during identification interviews held in Switzerland.

+- v.
 Have any Congolese who have committed serious crimes in Switzerland been returned to the DRC?
 If so, how many?
-The Premier Collaborateur did not know as the Embassy is not informed of the reason for removal. vi.
+The Premier Collaborateur did not know as the Embassy is not informed of the reason for removal. - vi.
 Do you have any substantiated evidence of ill-treatment (for example detention or torture) on return of any returnee (FAS, FNO, or other)?
-No, none. vii.
+No, none. - vii.
 Do you monitor these returns at the airport?

 Yes.
 All returnees are met at the airport by a representative from the Embassy, normally the Consul.
 They will liaise with the DGM officials at the airport to ensure that they have all the documents required and that the returnee has been accepted back into DRC.
-They do not always wait to see whether the returnee leaves the airport, but they will only leave when they are assured that all necessary information has been provided and accepted. viii.
+They do not always wait to see whether the returnee leaves the airport, but they will only leave when they are assured that all necessary information - viii.
 Are you aware of the Congolese authorities monitoring returnees to identify political activists returning to the DRC from abroad?
 Which agencies do this?
 The Premier Collaborateur did not know whether the Congolese authorities monitor returnees to identify political activists as they have not had any returnees in 2014 and are not informed of the reasons for return.
 The Ministry for Foreign Affairs and the National Intelligence Agency (ANR) do however observe the diaspora and monitor the internet to identify anti-governmental messages.
-For example, the Swiss recently received a request from the DRC Government to close down a website and a radio station Premier Collaborateur that were alleged to be spreading anti-governmental messages. ix.
+For example, the Swiss recently received a request from the DRC Government to close down a website and a radio station Premier Collaborateur that were alleged to be spreading anti- - ix.
 What capability do the DRC authorities have to monitor returnees at the airport?

-The Premier Collaborateur did not know what capability the DRC authorities have to monitor returnees at the airport. x.
-Is APARECO an active political group in the DRC?
-If so, are they able to operate openly in the DRC?
-The Premier Collaborateur had not heard of APARECO The Premier Collaborateur had not heard of APARECO.
+The Premier Collaborateur did not know what capability the DRC authorities have to monitor returnees at the airport.